p-ranav/argparse/README.md

 Here's what's happening:
 * The program is written so as to display something when --verbose is specified and display nothing when not.
 * To show that the option is actually optional, there is no error when running the program without it.
-Note that by using ```.default_value(...)```, if an optional argument isn’t used, the relevant variable, in this case parser["--verbose"], is given false as a value.
+Note that by using ```.default_value(false)```, if the optional argument isn’t used, it's value is automatically set to false.
-* By using ```.implicit_value(...)```, the user specifies that this option is more of a flag than something that requires a value.
-When the user provides the --verbose option, parser["--verbose"] is internally set to true.
+* By using ```.implicit_value(true)```, the user specifies that this option is more of a flag than something that requires a value.
+When the user provides the --verbose option, it's value is set to true.

 ## Examples